 Call us on 13 11 20

-Most kidney cancers are found when people have an ultrasound or scan for an unrelated reason.
-If your doctor suspects kidney cancer, you may have some of the following tests, but you are unlikely to need them all.
+Most kidney cancers are found by chance (incidentally) when a person has an ultrasound or another imaging scan for an unrelated reason.
+If your doctor suspects kidney cancer, you may have some of the tests below, but you are unlikely to need them all.

 You will usually have at least one of the following imaging scans.

 Ultrasound – In an ultrasound, soundwaves are used to produce pictures of your internal organs.
 These might show if there is a tumour in your kidney.
 For this scan, you will lie down and a gel will be spread over your abdomen or back.
 A small device called a transducer is passed over the area.
 The transducer sends out soundwaves that echo when they meet something dense, like an organ or tumour.
 An ultrasound is painless and takes about 15–20 minutes.